pip-services/pip-services-docs/content/en/net/memcached/lock/memcached_lock.md

 #### TryAcquireLock
 Makes a single attempt to acquire a lock by its key.
-It returns immediately a positive or negative result.
+It returns a positive or negative result immediately.

 > `public override` bool TryAcquireLock(string correlationId, string key, long ttl)